asongent/Special-DevOps-Tutorials/Install jenkins on docker/README.md

 *************************************************************
 *************************************************************
 ```
+  - Or login to your containeer via `docker exec -it <container's name> bin/bash
+  - While in the your container, type;
+    ```bash
+    cat /var/jenkins_home/secrets/initialAdminPassword
+    ```

-Here, the Admin password is `73c38352b5f747a18f309f83beb53f84`.
+Here, the Admin password is `231d341f330f4a298317646b9d5f1c04`.
 Keep in mind that your own password will be different.

-This will deplay Administrator password.
-You will copy and paste to gain initial access to your jenkins server.

 #### 5), Create admin/root account and then click on "sujected plugins" to install plugins.